bbeyene/ai/README.md

 Minisat's output for this instance was `1 2 -3 -4 -5 -6 7 8`.
 I keep the `true` (positive) values (`1 2 7 8) then reverse the L function for `(m,n)` pairs: ((1, 0) (2, 0) (3, 1) (4, 1)) giving monopoles 1 and 2 are in the first, and 3 and 4 are in the second.

+When M = 53 and N = 4, dfs took several minutes whereas minisat takes 10's of milliseconds.
+Awesome!